“Executive board” refers to the President, Vice President, and all Leadership Chairs unless explicitly stated.

 Section 2: Purposes

-The principal purpose of this Organization shall be to improve the experience of students enrolled in the Software Engineering program at the Milwaukee School of Engineering by providing opportunities for collaboration, further education, and representation among other departments at the university.
-Other goals include increasing enrollment in the program, generating interest in software technology among all students, and guiding new Software Engineering students in integrating with the program.
+The principal purpose of this Organization shall be to improve the experience of students interested in software and affiliated with MSOE by providing opportunities to socialize, network, build their skills, and professionally develop.
+Other goals include increasing enrollment in corresponding academic programs, generating interest in software technology among all students, and guiding prospective students in integrating with the program.
+Students graduating from the Organization should have developed skills, a broader network, and the confidence to pursue their goals.

 ARTICLE II: Membership

-Members must be pursuing (or already hold) a degree from MSOE.
+Members must be pursuing (or already hold) a degree from MSOE (excluding sponsor members).
 There are no other qualifications.
 Consistent with all applicable federal and state laws and MSOE policies, this Organization and its subordinate bodies and officers shall not discriminate for or against anyone on the basis of race, gender, religion, culture, or sexual orientation.

 Section 2: Responsibilities of Members